 Stay Active & Independent for Life (SAIL)

 Stay Active & Independent for Life is a strength, balance and fitness program for adults 65 and older.
-Performing exercises that improve strength, balance and fitness are the single most important activity that adults can do to stay active and reduce their chance of falling.
+Performing exercises that improve strength, balance and fitness is the single most important activity that adults can do to stay active and reduce their chance of falling.
 The entire curriculum of activities in the SAIL program can help improve strength and balance if done regularly.
 SAIL is offered 2 or 3 times a week in a one-hour class, for a total of 24 classes.
 SAIL exercises can be done standing or sitting.

 Intended Target Audience: